Vietnam travel guide

 National Museum of Vietnamese History – This museum offers excellent collections of Vietnamese antiques, ceramics, southern ethnic groups, and rare ancient artifacts and some of the descriptions are available in English.
 The comprehensive displays date from 1,000 years ago and up to 1945.

 Ho Chi Minh Museum – The museum is situated in a French colonial building on the banks of the Saigon River.
 Only finished in 1990, the stark white building is said to resemble a white lotus.
 Sail on the Saigon River and re-live the experiences when young Ho Chi Minh set sail for the first time to Europe in the beginning of 20th century, with his photos and letters on display.

-Dong Xuan Market – There are some forty or more stalls trading at the indoor Dong Xuan Market which caters mostly to travellers.
-There are plenty of locally produced handicrafts such as brightly-woven textiles, lacquered art and painted ceramics.
-There is also a good array of local food on offer with such dishes as fried frog and raw duck blood juice.
+Dong Xuan Market – There are some forty or more stalls trading at the indoor Dong Xuan Market which caters mostly to travelers.
+There are plenty of locally produced handicrafts such as brightly-woven textiles, lacquered art, and painted ceramics.
+There is also a good array of local food on offer with such dishes as a fried frog and raw duck blood juice.

-Army Museum – Set amongst four buildings on Dien Bien Phu Street, the Army Museum is an interesting glimpse into two millenia of Vietnam’s military history.
-There are some good exhibits and information is also in English and French.
-Outside a Mig-21 jet fighter, T54 tank and various assorted bombs are also on display.
+Army Museum – Set amongst four buildings on Dien Bien Phu Street, the Army Museum is an interesting glimpse into two millennia of Vietnam’s military history.
+There is some good exhibits and information is also in English and French.
+Outside a Mig-21 jet fighter, T54 tank and variously assorted bombs are also on display.